line/line-platform-feedback/README.md

 ## Frequently asked questions (FAQ)

-Our [FAQ page](https://developers.line.me/en/faq/) will be depricated im the near future.
+Our [FAQ page](https://developers.line.me/en/faq/) will be depricated in the near future.
 Please check our community [Q&A](https://www.line-community.me/questions) for anwsers, or ask querstions there if you cant find your anwser.

 - [FAQ page](https://www.line-community.me/questions) : deprecated in the future
 - [Q&A](https://www.line-community.me/questions)